Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 This flexibility enables broader experimentation with different prompt templates, user domains, or task settings.

+# Compliance and Ethics Statement
+This repository does **not** include or rely on any private, sensitive, or institutionally-restricted data.

+All prompts, embeddings, and model outputs used in the PBSS benchmark are derived from publicly available APIs or open model endpoints.
+No internal system access or privileged datasets were used at any point.

+The experimental process was conducted independently and in full accordance with standard academic integrity practices and the institutional Honor Code.

+All data generation and evaluation processes were manually audited and documented.
+This benchmark is intended solely for academic transparency and research reproducibility.

 # Citation
 If you use the PBSS framework or any part of this repository in your research, please cite the following paper:
 <pre>